hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

 ### 5:00-5:45 Assessment (CILA/Charlie Blaich and Kathy Wise)
 - Review work on module to include in written plan steps for pre-deployment feedback plus formative and summative assessment mechanisms
-- Assessment gathering and collection site
+- Assessment data gathering, collecting, and viewing

 ###5:45-6:00 (individually)
 - Report out to steering committee member from your institution, including questions on Friday’s work and what the goals are for the end of Saturday.